 - Sugar in food and drinks causes obesity, diabetes, and coronary heart disease, and exacerbates inflammation and cancers.

-The two-sided blanket of silence smothering Aboriginal culture and survival effort is exacerbated by Telstra’s refusal to provide internet services and mobile phone coverage.
+The double-layered blanket of silence smothering Aboriginal culture and survival effort is exacerbated by Telstra’s refusal to provide internet services and mobile phone coverage.
 Both are more important to Aborigines because these are their only means of communication with the outside world and with family separated by bad roads and communications.

-How the current politicised definition of Aboriginality prevents NT Indigenous engagement with child and family intervention issues.
+How the current politicised definition of Aboriginality prevents NT traditional Indigenous engagement with child and family intervention issues.

 Government defines Aboriginality in such loose terms that pretty much anyone whose peers confirm their dubious Aboriginality, is officially accepted as such.

 An analogy would be my hypothetical claim that one sixteenth Scottish ancestry enables me to describe myself as a Scottish Highlander, paint myself with wode, and then to be declared eligible for funding provided for Highlander Scots.
 No genuine Scot would take such nonsense seriously and nor would anyone else on this planet.
 Yet in Australia, tens of thousands of people who are monolingual and possess not a shred of Aboriginal culture, can influence government policies on traditional Aboriginal development.